fellstat/pnspop/docs/index.md

 Edit the variables in the header for your particular study needs and then the file can either be hosted on a web server or loaded locally on the system used for data collection.
 Note that all computations are done on the client side, so if the file is hosted on a webserver, no information (including identifiers) is transmitted to the server.

 <img src="./images/sie.png" style="width:800px !important;" />

+### Via Webform

+### Via Android Application

+Hashing is built into most programming environments, including Java, which underpins Android tablet survey environments.
+The exact implementation will depend on the particular survey set-up, however, here is an example class showing how to [incorporate first/last name hashing on a native Android phone/tablet application](https://gist.github.com/ifellows/0fab1a121d5212135f79242e2cb28702).

+# Survey Module

+The R package includes an [example survey instrument](https://github.com/fellstat/pnspop/blob/main/inst/shinyui/pns_survey_module.docx) that uses 6 digits of a phone number as the underlying identifier.
+It can be downloaded by clicking the "..." button and selecting "Download."

+Note that this form limits the number of elicited contacts to 5.
+Ideally the hashed IDs of all contacts would be collected; however, this may introduce an undue burden on those with many contacts.
+The number of contacts elicited may be increased or decreased depending on the level of acceptable subject burden.

+For those with more that 5 contacts, subjects are asked to select from among them at random.
+This simple survey module simply asks them to do so.
+A more complicated module might introduce some mechanism to help randomly select them.

+# Analysis